puppetlabs/best-practices/when_to_use_puppet_tasks_vs_puppet_dsl_code.md

 * Tasks should use `puppet resource` and `facter` as much as possible to minimize reimplementation of  platform independent logic.

-* Tasks should not install their own prerequisites, puppet code should written for dependencies (e.g. `gem`, `pip` ).
+* Tasks should not install their own prerequisites, puppet code should be written for dependencies (e.g. `gem`, `pip` ).
+Tasks should focus on execution of just the action desired.
+Pre-requisites should be considered long term state and thus managed with puppet code.

 * Tasks should be parametrized rather then have hard-coded values in them.